Subhangi-G/School_District_Analysis/README.md

 size_bins = [0, 1000, 2000, 5000]
 group_names = ["Small (<1000)", "Medium (1000-2000)", "Large(2000-5000)"]
 ```
-The scores and passing percentages for each bin was then calculates.\
+The scores and passing percentages for each bin were then calculates.\
 Similar analyses was done depending upon the type of school, whether district or charter.

 ## Analysis
-A comparison was done between the metrics obtained before, and after the replacement of the grades, of ninth graders, from Thomas High School.
+A comparison was done between the metrics obtained before, and after the replacement of the grades, of ninth graders from Thomas High School.
 - The district summary did not show much change.
 The average reading scores were identical, and the other numbers were only very slightly lower after the analyses.
 - The school summary is not expected to change overall.\
 The only expected change would be for Thomas High School, which was negligible after the calculations were adjusted to include only students from 10th through the 12th grade.